ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 set spelllang+=cjk " prevent CJK characters from being spellchecked
 ```

 Of course, if you want spellchecking in another language, change `en` to whatever your language code is.
-The second line is optional, however if you often work with documents including Chinese, Japanese, or Korean (CJK) characters this is handy since otherwise Vim will mark them all as spelling mistakes.
+The second line is optional, however if you often work with documents including Chinese, Japanese, or Korean (CJK) characters like me, this is handy since otherwise Vim will mark them all as spelling mistakes.

 ### Useful commands